csteinmetz1/AutomaticMixingPapers/README.md

 ```
 python mixingpapers.py
 ```
+If everything goes well, stage and commit your changes, then push them to your fork.

 Finally make a pull request with your changes after successfully updating the files.

 ### Some notes